Visiting researcher program

 Ethan Perez

-Research lead, Anthropic
+Research Lead, Anthropic

 “Speaking with AI safety researchers in Constellation was an essential part of how I formed my views on AI threat models and AI safety research prioritization.
 It also gave me access to a researcher network that I've found very valuable for my career.”